okonomichiyaki/supercat/010-F06-partisan.md

 ✦ Can bot Secure or Influence a card which would enable it to gain the initiative?

-✦ Can bot Secure or Influence a card which would give the bot an additional action card?
+✦ Can bot Secure or Influence a card which would give the bot a bonus action card?

 ✦ Does bot have 4 or more cards and can bot use Informants' **Spy (Influence)** ability?
 <br/>*(limit once per chapter, see special rules below)*

 Partisan Seizing (Ability)
 : If the bot is the Partisan, use a seize counter and check for seizing the initiative as described on the "Bot Turn" page.
+Check for seize when hand counter is 1 or greater.
 Add 1 to the roll for each Outraged resource.
 If the seize check passes (modified roll is less than seize counter) instead of decrementing the hand counter, Provoke Outrage for a resource, if there is a non-Outraged resource not matching a Protected Guild card.
 Select resource to Outrage based on least impact (fewest cards and resources discarded).

 ## Act II